krtkl

 Getting Started With snickerdoodle

-Paired with a free mobile app and an Eclipse-based development environment, you’ll be able to get from opening the box to running an application in under 15 minutes.
+With a commercially supported, Eclipse-based development environment, you’ll be able to get from opening the box to running an application in under 15 minutes.

 So whether you’re working in Python, Java, or C/C++, you’ll be right at home.